 - Ribbon dynamics: these mics work with a conductive diaphragm that moves within a magnetic field.
 Generally, these mics have a natural and gentle high-end roll-off; very accurate transient response; and fragile diaphragms.

-Condenser microphones can be separated by the following types:
+Condenser microphones can be separated into the following types:

 - Large-diaphragm condensers: a LDC is typically defined as having a diaphragm diameter of 1 inch or more.
 These mics have low self-noise; fairly natural transient and frequency responses; and fairly consistent polar patterns.